microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/participant-invite.md

 author: "VinodRavichandran"
 localization_priority: Normal
 ms.prod: "microsoft-teams"
-doc_type: apiPageType
 ---

 # participant: invite

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Invite participants to the active call.
+Invite participants to the active multiparty call.

+For more information about how to handle long-running participant invitation operations, see [inviteParticipantsOperation](../resources/inviteparticipantsoperation.md).

+>**Note:** This API is only supported for multiparty calls.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).